-The Red Tower, built around 1500, is the only one in the whole trail to be built of brick rather than large blocks of magnesian limestone cut from quarries about 10 miles away, much of modern York is built on clay so locally made bricks were a much cheaper building material [the story for this part of the Walls tells more of the causes and results of this attempt to save money].
+The Red Tower, built around 1500, is the only one in the whole trail to be built of brick rather than large blocks of magnesian limestone cut from quarries about 10 miles away; much of modern York is built on clay so locally made bricks were a much cheaper building material [the story for this part of the Walls tells more of the causes and results of this attempt to save money].
 The part of the trail that goes around the tower goes under a "garde-robe" [toilet] that sticks out a little from the wall, but there is no longer the hole that would have allowed human waste to drop down here, apparently straight into the lake.
 There are 2 boards here about the tower and its history -and one of the metal maps for rubbing [see "Information Boards" section].
+In 2014 City of York Council started to open the tower occasionally but the inside is disappointing, more obviously the result of a Victorian rebuild than the outside.
+P.5.5

-The Walls here protected the newest bit of the walled city, the part that grew up about 800 years ago as the suburb of Walmgate, east of the River Foss on land that was just above the level of the King's Fishpool.
+The Walls here protected the newest bit of the walled city, the part that grew up about 800 years ago as a suburb called Walmgate, east of the River Foss on land that was just above the level of the King's Fishpool.
 The ramparts here have only had stone walls on them since the mid-14th century.
 The parapet defending the wall-walk is pierced by a mix of musket loops, cross-shaped arrow slits and simple embrasures.
 Four hundred years after it was built the wall-walk here seems to have been one of the bits used as a recreational footpath long before the Victorians did their restorations and established the present paved wall-walks on the Walls.